-- 5.11 Quality green infrastructure, including areas of natural habitats, pedestrian routes and cycle routes, can contribute to the attractiveness of business park and industrial development, encouraging inward investment.
+- 5.12 Quality green infrastructure, including areas of natural habitats, pedestrian routes and cycle routes, can contribute to the attractiveness of business park and industrial development, encouraging inward investment.
 Sustainable transport routes also make these developments more desirable, as they improve accessibility.
-Sustainable drainage, rainwater collection and use of on-site wastewater cleaning can reduce maintenance costs and reduce flood risk on site, meaning that business operations are more resilient to the increasing risk of extreme weather events. - 5.12 In many cases green infrastructure can be used as a more cost-effective alternative to traditional 'grey' infrastructure; sustainable drainage, for example, can be used as an alternative to traditional methods of disposing of storm water.
-Biomass energy generation could also be used as an alternative to traditional centralised energy supplies.
+Sustainable drainage, rainwater collection and use of on-site wastewater cleaning can reduce maintenance costs and reduce flood risk on site, meaning that business operations are more resilient to the increasing risk of extreme weather events. - 5.13 In many cases green infrastructure can be used as a more cost-effective alternative to traditional 'grey' infrastructure.
+Sustainable drainage, for example, can be used as an alternative to traditional methods of disposing of storm water.
+Biomass energy generation31 could also be used as an alternative to traditional centralised energy supplies.
+Additional sustainable design features, such as green roofs, can also be incorporated into developments. - 5.14 The long-term management and sustainability of GI should be considered when incorporating these features into a development.
+Where the long-term management of the business park or industrial development would typically be undertaken by a management company, it would normally be possible to integrate GI maintenance with standard arrangements.